 6.2 Optional Activities.

-7. CONTENTS OF THE PROJECT
+- CONTENTS OF THE APPLICATION

 7.1 The applications must contain at least the following:

-In the case where these documents listed above are in the process of validation, a copy of the document that proves this condition must be attached.
+If these documents listed above are in the process of validation, a copy of the document that proves this condition must be attached.

 7.2.
 Additionally, the applications may contain the following: